 A simple sentence but it makes a huge motivational difference.

 With the changing technological landscape and newer technologies like artificial intelligence ruling the world, it is mandatory for employers to keep skilling the employees with the required knowledge.
 But the very idea of skilling and the awareness of a need to invest in candidates is missing in start-ups as well as companies.
-Research shows that one-third of the new hires quit a job within 6 months of hiring.
+Research shows that one-third of the new hires quit a job within 6 months of joining.
 Business leaders concerned about just closing the deals forget to spend time on employee engagement tools, and this costs them a lot in the future.

 If you think replacing the individual is the solution, then get ready to put in 20% of the employee’s salary each time you hire a new candidate.

 Employee retention is the way out.
 To begin with, companies and start-ups should focus on upskilling.
-The issue is that we view training as a cost, whereas upgrading the skills make business sense.
+The issue is that we view training as a cost, whereas upgrading the skills makes business sense.
 Business leaders should not underestimate the importance of training need identification.
 For this very purpose keep in mind the 3 Ws – Why Who and What to train.

 Training is concerned with improving performance, be it an individual or a group, thus ultimately improving company performance.
 Recalibrating the skills of employees along with business objectives via a logical training program will suffice the need.